SantiagoEnriqueGA/sega_learn/README.md

 - **AdaBoost Regressor**: Implements an ensemble regressor that combines multiple weak regressors to create a strong regressor.

 ### Time Series
+- **Forecasting Pipeline**: Implements a custom forecasting pipeline that allows users to define their own preprocessing steps, forecasting models, and evaluation metrics.
 - **ARIMA**: Implements the AutoRegressive Integrated Moving Average (ARIMA) model for time series forecasting.
 - **SARIMA**: Implements the Seasonal AutoRegressive Integrated Moving Average (SARIMA) model for time series forecasting with seasonality.
 - **SARIMAX**: Implements the Seasonal AutoRegressive Integrated Moving Average with eXogenous variables (SARIMAX) model for time series forecasting with seasonality and exogenous variables.